bitcake/maya-exporter/documentation.md

 ---

-*These fields are saved to the scene file.
+*All these fields are saved to the scene file.
 By doing so, it is not needed to retype them everytime the exporter is opened.*